Henlys Group: Henlys Group plc

 Henlys pursued a strategy of diversification and expansion through the 1990s.
 The established Wigan bus bodybuilder Northern Counties was bought in 1995 for £10 million.
 The UK bus and coach manufacturing business, trading under the Plaxton brand, continued to produce a range of bus and coach bodywork.
 It also owned one of the largest UK coach dealers, Kirkby, and provided after-sales services to coach and bus operators.

 North America

-Henlys acquired a 49 per cent. share in Prévost, a leading North American manufacturer of coaches and bus shells in 1995.
-The other 51 per cent of Prévost was owned by Volvo.
+Henlys acquired a 49 percent share in Prévost, a leading North American manufacturer of coaches and bus shells in 1995.
+The other 51 percent of Prévost was owned by Volvo.

 Car dealerships produced less than one fifth of Henlys' 1996 profits.
-The motor division, there were 32 dealerships covering most major manufacturers, was sold in August 1997 to HMG, formed for the purpose by venture capitalist Legal and General Ventures.
+The motor division, with 32 dealerships covering most major manufacturers, was sold in August 1997 to HMG, formed for the purpose by venture capitalist Legal and General Ventures.
 The motor division merged with Hancock Motors of Sevenoaks but HMG Holdings entered administration in February 2001.
 At that time HMG operated 38 sites represented 12 manufacturers and employed 1,800 to 2,000 people.

 Most of Henlys' substantial net cash surplus went to pay for Canada's Nova Bus Corporation.
 The Nova Bus deal was reported just before Christmas 1997.

 In February 1998, Prévost acquired Nova Bus, a city bus manufacturer for the Canadian and US market.